 Placing so much of the programme’s creative fate in the expressive hands of Sir Alec Issigonis seems in retrospect a rather poor one, particularly given the eminent engineer’s views towards the customer, his almost wilful ignorance of market requirements and his known horror of adornment.
 Perhaps he believed that his cars quite literally sold themselves.
 A day or two on the sales floor might have disabused him of a few notions.

-At the time ADO17 was being scoped, the only large European mass-market front-drive saloon on the market was Citroën’s DS19, a car some have suggested Issigonis wished to emulate.
+At the time ADO17 was being scoped, few large European mass-market front-drive saloons were on the market; the most notable being Citroën’s DS19, a car some suggest Issigonis wished to emulate.
 The comparative dimensions of both therefore are instructive.
 The Citroën is larger in all key dimensions: length 4826 mm, width 1791 mm, wheelbase 3124 mm and height 1464 mm.
 The newer Austin is more compact, as one might expect: length 4200 mm, width 1700 mm, wheelbase 2700 mm and height 1410 mm.

 What can be gleaned here is that Issigonis’ engineering cell under Chris Kingham managed to extract almost as much (in passenger accommodation terms) from less, a consequence of a less space-devouring powertrain layout.
 However, one very useful consequence of the Citroën’s longitudinally mounted power unit was that it allowed for a longer, more penetrating nose.
 For although the Austin is shorter, it is likely that the difference was most noticeable forward of the front wheels.